-How to simply and easily cut and peel an avocado.
-Photos and step-by-step instructions.
+How to cut and peel an avocado, safely and quickly.
+It's easy!

 1 Grip the avocado gently on one side with one hand.
 With a large, sharp knife in the other hand, cut the avocado lengthwise around the seed.
 Open the two halves to expose the pit.